joshreasoner/codepen-landingpage/README.md

 Images - use available tools to recreate colors, etc.
 Don't worry about replicating any functionality features such as drop-down, scrolling, etc. Simply replicate the landing page.

 In this module I was never taught SCSS and I'm not a rubyist.
-So I havent included any preprocessing os SCSS.
+So I havent included any SCSS.